 The most convenient and efficient voter identification to have is a photo ID, but in the event that you have an expired ID, first check if you have a back-up option for identification.
 According to the National Conference of State Legislatures (NCSL), you can use a driver’s license, state-issued ID card, or military ID to vote in most states.
 As of 2020, there are 36 states that require some form of ID on Election Day (North Carolina’s requirement is currently inactive due to a December 2019 injunction.)
 You can check Vote.org’s state by state guide to see your state’s requirements.

-If you find you do need a photo ID, you may run into some trouble in states like Indiana, Georgia, Kansas, Mississippi, Tennessee, Virginia, and Wisconsin — as those states have strict photo ID laws requiring you to present valid photo identification.
-There are some exceptions, however, like if a natural disaster prevented you from getting your ID renewed.
-In that case, according to Vote.org, you'll have to sign a sworn statement justifying why you don't have valid ID and bring along another document for verification, such as a birth certificate or government check.
+If you don't need an ID, you're in luck.
+If you do need a photo ID, you may run into some trouble in states like Indiana, Georgia, Kansas, Mississippi, Tennessee, Virginia, and Wisconsin — as those states have strict photo ID laws requiring you to present valid photo identification.
+These states may also require a form of ID when voting by mail if you’re a first-time voter.
+There are some exceptions, which also vary by state, like if a natural disaster prevented you from getting your ID renewed, which is only an exception in Texas.
+In that case, according to Vote.org, you'll have to sign a sworn statement justifying why you don't have a valid ID and bring along another document for verification, such as a birth certificate or government check.

 If your state is less strict about ID requirements, you might be able to use non-photo identification such as a bank statement with your name and address, or a utility bill.
 Other states have stricter exception rules: Check out the NCSL Voter Requirements page to see how or if you can get around not having proper identification in your state.